AnnaSmoot-NOAA/uw-aigfs/docs/user_guide.md

 #### Reference

-**Server states.** `uw ecflow server` starts the server in the `halted` state — no scheduling happens until `--restart` moves it to `RUNNING`.
+**Server states.** `uw ecflow server` starts the server in the `halted` state — no scheduling happens until `--restart` moves it to `running`.
 See the [ecFlow glossary → server states](https://ecflow.readthedocs.io/en/latest/glossary.html#term-server-states) for the state-machine details.

 **The `ecflow.server` block in `aigfs.yaml`.** `setup --workflow ecflow` always emits this block — the ecFlow workflow config seeds it with defaults (`ECF_HOME: {{ app.rundir }}/ecf`, `ECF_SSL: true`), and any values you set under `ecflow.server:` in your user config override those.
 Block content is described in the [uwtools ecFlow server YAML docs](https://uwtools.readthedocs.io/en/main/sections/user_guide/yaml/ecflow.html#server-configuration).